-Indeed, there are many things in life that people know to be true which cannot be proven to be true by science or reason.
+Indeed, there are many things in life that people know to be true which cannot be proven to be true by either science or reason.
 Almost everything of importance in life involves believing in things that cannot be rationally proven to be true.
 What is the truth about love?
 What is the truth about the reality of one's own existence?
 What is the truth about right and wrong?
 All of these things are palpable to us as realities, yet there is no scientific or rational demonstration that can establish the truths that we believe about these things.
 Indeed, most people understand that there are no purely rational explanations for the most important truths about life.
 And this is why most people are not atheists.

 This brings us to the question of faith in Christ as a rational proposition.

-Now if the scriptures are true, and our knowledge of God is innate, while those who truly desire God will believe in Christ when the gospel is presented to them, then the act of human will that is called faith turns out to be the rational method for appropriating this innate knowledge.
+Now if the scriptures are true, and our knowledge of God is innate, while those who truly desire God will believe in Christ when the gospel is presented to them, the act of human will that is called faith turns out to be the rational method for appropriating that innate knowledge.

 It is in this sense that faith in Christ is rational.

-II.
-That it is More Rational to Believe in Christ Than in Modern Science
+Part II: That it is More Rational to Believe in Christ Than in Modern Science